Registered Student Org Directory

 - Our mission is to bring together students with an interest in art history regardless of their area of study.
 We plan movie nights, museum trips, information sessions about the field and lectures both in conjunction with the art history department and as separate endeavors.
 As such we act as liaisons between the student body and the art history department.

 - Asian American Students in Action (AASIA)

 - Asian American Students in Action (AASIA) was founded at Mount Holyoke College in 1992 to address and bring about awareness affecting Asians in America.
 It serves as a support group and a voice for AAPI students on campus.
 AASIA also works to unite the AAPI community with other groups for students of color and other allies against racism and social and economical injustice.

 - Asian Students Association (ASA)

 - ASA is an inclusive organization aimed to celebrating Pan Asian heritage while increasing awareness of and appreciation for people of Asian decent and their varied cultures within Mount Holyoke and in the wider community.

 - Association of Pan-African Unity - (APAU)

 - Box 9002

-- APAU, an organization for persons of African descent, plans and implements activities and programs designed to increase awareness of Africa's unique and diverse cultural heritage within the Mount Holyoke and the Five College community.
+- APAU, an organization for persons of African descent and allies, plans and implements activities and programs designed to increase awareness of Africa's unique and diverse cultural heritage within the Mount Holyoke and the Five College community.
 APAU also serves as a support group that facilitates social activities to bring women of color together.
 APAU serves as a safe space for students of the African Diaspora and all who share, believe and support the philosophies, traditions and values of APAU.

 - Box 9095